fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

 Wayfarer does not attempt to do black magic on top of Nokogiri.
 When it comes to extracting specific data from pages, you’re mostly on your own.
-There are helpers (see [Finders]()) for finding links, CSS/JavaScript files and images.
-But figuring out what HTML elements you're interested in is still up to you.
-Wayfarer will happily parse JSON, too.
-You'll get a `Hash` returned by `#doc` instead of a parsed Nokogiri document.
+There are helpers for finding links, CSS/JavaScript files and images (see [`Page` objects](page_objects.html)).
+But figuring out what the interesting parts of a HTTP response are is still up to you.

+Wayfarer parses JSON, too.
+You'll get a `Hash` returned by `#doc` instead of a  Nokogiri document.

 Rails’ issues are located at `https://github.com/rails/rails/issues`.
 We need a new route and a new instance method to handle this issue index.
 By calling `#stage` and passing in an arbitrary number of URIs, we can stage URIs for processing.
 Note that just because a URI gets staged does not mean it will be fetched—a matching route is required for every URI.
 Also, Wayfarer will by default ensure that no URI gets processed twice.
-This can be turned off, though (see [Configuration]()).
+This behaviour can be turned off, though (see [Configuration](configuration.html)).

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job